Nikky0303/DSA-Documentation/README.md

 - MS Excel for data cleasing [Downloade Here](https:www.microsoft.com)
 - Excel Pivot Table to summarise, analyze, sorting, filtering etc.
 - Dashboard with appropriate charts for interative visuliasation
-- Power BI for creating report [Download Here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)
-* What is the average discount percentage by product category?

 ### Data Cleasing and Preparation
 The dataset given is a well struture data that need not to be adjusted